madmen69/Xero-OpenAPI/README.md

 We are using [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) along with these OAS yaml files to generate our new SDKs.

 ## Preview
-There are lots of tools available for viewing and editing OpenAPI descriptions in a nicely formatted way.
+There Dummy are lots of tools available for viewing and editing OpenAPI descriptions in a nicely formatted way.
 A popular tool is SwaggerHub - a version of which is [hosted here](https://app.swaggerhub.com/home).

 Once you sign up or login, you can create a new API under your account and import a Xero API spec.